 SendGrid the email campaign tool championed by Uber, Spotify, Glassdoor, Airbnb, and Yelp.
 You can design beautiful emails, target the right audiences, and schedule your campaigns for the best time.
 Then, analyze the engagement of your campaigns through beautiful graphs and visualizations.
 SendGrid is powerful, flexible, and sleek all in one.
 The tool is so popular, that SendGrid claims to have over 80,000 customers, and processes 50 billion emails each month.

 No list of tools and resources would be complete without Google Analytics.
 Google’s web analytics platform remains unbeaten at analyzing the performance of your website and monitoring traffic.
 From measuring session duration to conversions, Analytics helps you review the efficacy of your webpage, right down to each link and click.
 You can also link your campaign to Google Ads, so that you can track how successful your advertising efforts are.
 Best of all, Google Analytics doesn’t cost a dime.
 If you can only choose one tool out of all the ones we mentioned, let it be Google Analytics.

 Growth hacking will continue to play a pivotal role in the development of startups.
 With an increasing pool of competition coupled with rapid innovation, many startups can no longer settle with slow, risky growth.
 Fast and unconventional scaling will make the difference between a startup with longevity, and one that fizzles at the onset.
 Future-minded companies realize that models of advertising such as billboards and television ads are quickly becoming outdated.
-To stay blue ocean and ahead of the curve, it is in every company’s best interest to develop the mindset of growth marketing is the future of marketing.
+To stay blue ocean and ahead of the curve, it is in every company’s best interest to develop the mindset of growth.

-Growth hacking relies on a productive process and team.
+Growth hacking relies on productive processes and team members.
 Learn more about calculating and improving workplace productivity here.